 Besides the many pleasurable hours fishing with family and friends I’ve also engaged in many activities that have improved my knowledge of angling in the Okanagan Valley and beyond.

 Being a Prostaff member for Gibbs-Delta, Scotty Downriggers, Shimano, Lowrance, Simrad, G.Loomis, PowerPro, Jackall Lures, McFly Bucktails, Silver Horde, and SA Fly Lines has really helped me hone my skills further by fishing and talking with other Prostaff members and sharing our experiences.
 Always in pursuit of catching the ‘Big One’ I’ve fished the West Coast of Vancouver Island for Halibut and Salmon, to the rivers of the Fraser Valley for Sturgeon and Steelhead, to the many lakes of British Columbia for Rainbows, Lake Trout, Bass and Kokanee.
-The past 4 years I’ve fished Cabo San Lucas for Marlin, Sails, Dorado, Tuna and Roosters and Belize for Bones and Tarpon.
-In October 2016, myself and fellow Shimano Pro staffers formed “Team Shimano” and fished the Cabo San Lucas Tuna Tournament.
-We didn’t place in the money but had a blast trying.
-Our largest Tuna was 116#, a new personal best for me.
-Can’t wait for 2017!
+The past 5 years I’ve fished Cabo San Lucas for Marlin, Sails, Dorado, Tuna and Roosters and Belize for Bones and Tarpon.
+Since 2016, myself and fellow Shimano Pro staffers formed “Team Shimano” and we annually fish the Cabo San Lucas Tuna Tournament.
+We haven’t placed in the money yet but are having a blast trying.
+Our largest Tuna to date during the event is 116#, a new personal best for me.
+Can’t wait for 2018!
 I’ve written numerous articles for Anglers Atlas, Suncruiser magazine and had the pleasure of landing a 16 lb.
 Rainbow Trout in my home town of Kelowna, bringing home the first place trophy in the annual Frostbite Fishing Derby.
 I’ve also had the privilege of guiding Chris Burns of Sportfishing Adventures for a TV episode on Osoyoos Lake.
-As well, I fished with Brian Chan of the Freshwater Fisheries Society of BC on Shuswap Lake filming an episode for Shaw TV “Go Fish BC” series.
+As well, I’ve fished with Brian Chan of the Freshwater Fisheries Society of BC on Shuswap Lake the past 2 years filming episodes for Shaw TV “Go Fish BC” series.

 Beyond fishing, I do have other interests which include, camping and spending time with my wife and two boys cheering on our favorite football team…GO HAWKS!!!
 But even though I enjoy these things, fishing is still my passion.
 And now, something that started as just a fun activity in my childhood has evolved into a REEL Outdoor Experience, an adventure that will help create memories in a place where time slows down.